raymondcsirak/sunlight-tennis/MILESTONES.md

    - When court is selected the confirm booking button becomes active
    - When confirmed the system send a notification about the booking.

+## Milestone 9: Training Sessions

+### Tasks

+1. Implement real-time coach availability:
+   - Live schedule updates
+   - Instant booking confirmation
+   - Session status tracking
+   - Just like the court booking system
+   - Uses the coaches from the landing page, images too

-## Milestone 9: Partner Finder and Match System
+## Milestone 10: Partner Finder and Match System

 ### Tasks